TommyStarK/jenkins-with-docker-nodejs-go/README.md

 # Complete the installation

-Connect to the running container as root
+- Connect to the running container as root:

 ```bash
 $ docker exec -ti -u root ci-jenkins bash
 ```

-Now we are inside the container, run the following commands
+- Now we are inside the container, run the following commands:

 ```bash
 # change ownership of docker socket to jenkins user